Capacity Enhancement for Reconfigurable Intelligent Surface-Aided Wireless Network: from Regular Array to Irregular Array: Simulation Results

-Then, we consider an RIS with variable elements ${N}$ and a fixed size.
-The transmit power is set as ${P_{\rm{T}}=10}$ dBm.
-Other parameters are set as ${M=4}$, ${N_s=120}$, and ${K=4}$.
-The WSR versus the number of RIS elements is shown in Fig. \ref{FIG:simulation_elements}, where the classical regular RIS-based schemes with ${M=4}$, ${K=4}$, and different numbers of RIS elements serve as the benchmark schemes.
-One can observe that, the proposed irregular RIS-based schemes with ${N_s=120}$ achieve higher WSR than classical regular schemes.
+Then, we consider a RIS with variable elements ${N}$ and a fixed size.
+The transmit power is set to ${P_{\rm{T}}=10}$ dBm.
+Other parameters are set to ${M=4}$, ${N_s=120}$, and ${K=4}$.
+The WSR versus the number of RIS elements is shown in Fig. \ref{FIG:simulation_elements}, where the classical regular RIS-based scheme with ${M=4}$, ${K=4}$, and different numbers of RIS elements serves as the benchmark scheme.
+One can observe that, the proposed irregular RIS-based scheme with ${N_s=120}$ achieves higher WSR than the classical regular scheme.
 Besides, the red curve illustrates the scalability of our proposed irregular RIS-based scheme.
 Specifically, the system capacity increases with the increased number of RIS elements.
-Therefore, it implies that we can design an RIS with a large aperture and the number of elements selected for communication depends on the capacity requirements.
-It is worth noting that the performance gap between the proposed irregular RIS and the classical regular RIS becomes smaller as the irregular ratio of RIS increases, hence the benefit of further increasing RIS elements with a very high irregular ratio is negligible.
+Therefore, it implies that we can design a RIS with a large aperture and the number of elements selected for communication depends on the capacity requirements.
+It is worth noting that the performance gap between the proposed irregular RIS and the regular RIS with $N=120$ becomes smaller as the irregular ratio of RIS increases, hence the benefit of further increasing RIS elements with a very high irregular ratio is negligible.
 The tradeoff between the cost and performance can be a possible future research topic.